priya22-gif/Azure-End-to-End-Data-Engineering-Project-Spotify-Data/README.md

 ---

-## ⭐ Resume-Ready Highlights

-- Designed and implemented **end-to-end Azure data engineering pipeline**
-- Built **incremental ingestion framework using CDC and Azure Data Factory**
-- Implemented **Medallion Architecture with Delta Lake**
-- Developed **SCD Type 2 dimensions and SCD Type 1 fact tables**
-- Used **Databricks Auto Loader and Lakeflow declarative pipelines**
-- Created **metadata-driven transformations using Jinja templates**
-- Enforced **data quality expectations**
-- Deployed Databricks workloads using **Asset Bundles**
-- Integrated curated data with **Power BI dashboards**

----

-## 🧾 Conclusion
+## 🧾 Outcome

-This project demonstrates **enterprise-grade Azure data engineering practices**, including incremental ingestion, scalable transformations, declarative modeling, governance, and analytics enablement.
+This project demonstrates **enterprise-grade Azure data engineering practices** that converts raw Spotify API data into structured, reliable, and analytics-ready datasets including incremental ingestion, scalable transformations, declarative modeling, governance, and analytics enablement.
 It reflects real-world patterns used in modern data platforms and is suitable for production deployments.

 ---